 Why are Mini French Bulldogs so popular?

 Mini French Bulldog has been “raising a lot of dust” lately.
 However, they are still considered to be one of the most popular dogs in the world.
 Although they are not accepted by the AKC and EKC, that hasn't changed people's minds about owning miniature French bulldogs.
 They attract attention not only for their appearance but also for their personality.
-It is shown that they act very well with children and adapt easily to any type of family.
+He is shown that they act very well with children and adapt easily to any type of family.

 What do you need to know about Mini French Bulldog?